Gathin23/Proof-of-Approval-zkgraph/README.md

-# Proof of Approved - zkgraph
+# Proof of Approval - zkgraph

 ### This zkgraph tracks all the approved address for USDT on sepolia